A #1 NEW YORK TIMES BESTSELLER

 Lucy is recovering from an operation in a New York hospital when she wakes to find her estranged mother sitting by her bed.
 They have not seen one another in years.
 As they talk Lucy finds herself recalling her troubled rural childhood and how it was she eventually arrived in the big city, got married and had children.
 But this unexpected visit leaves her doubting the life she's made: wondering what is lost and what has yet to be found.

-The story continues in Oh William!, pre-order your copy now!
+The story continues in Oh William!, available to read now!

 'A terrific writer' Zadie Smith